If you are interested in being mentored as a spiritual teacher or healer by me, here are some details on that path:

 Many Trees in the Forest: All Are Sacred

 In my blog post called "What Is a Spiritual Teacher?"
-I talk about different levels of teachers and different focuses that they may have (the mind, heart, psychic, or body).
+I talk about different levels of spiritual teachers and different focuses that they may have (the mind, heart, psychic, or body).
 The point isn't so much to create a hierarchy as to create an understanding of the different types of teachers out there.
-You don't all have to be like Eckhart Tolle or Don Miguel Ruiz or [Insert your current favorite spiritual teacher here].
+You don't all have to be like Eckhart Tolle or Mooji or [Insert your current favorite spiritual teacher here].
 As I mentioned above, you can't.
 It's impossible.
 You're not them.
-You're you, and you're going to have a certain way of sharing and offering to students that is all your own.
+You're you, and you're going to have a certain way of sharing and offering to your spiritual students that is all your own.
 It's like the different trees in the forest.
-What they offer to the forest and environment around them is extremely different from tree to tree.
+What they offer to the forest and environment around them can be extremely different from tree to tree.
 The great redwood provides enormous shelter to many of the beings around it with its huge stature and great boughs.
 It also holds a great piece of the Earth with its roots and stabilizes the environment around it in that way.
 The peach tree does not do these things.
-Instead, it nourishes people and animals with its sweet fruits that it assiduously spends all spring and summer growing.
+Instead, it nourishes people and animals with its sweet fruits that it spends all spring and summer growing.
 Both are very important, and both have amazing things to offer.

 Expanding Your Natural Gifts